alexeygrigorev/mlwiki.org/index.php/Multi-Version_Concurrency_Control.md

 ---
-title: "Multi-Version Concurrency Control"
 layout: default
 permalink: /index.php/Multi-Version_Concurrency_Control
+tags:
+- concurrency
+- database-systems-architecture
+title: Multi-Version Concurrency Control
 ---

-# Multi-Version Concurrency Control

 ## Concurrency Control
 In a typical relational database when we modify a table, we put a lock - and all other clients that want to access the table are queued
 - This sequential execution of tasks wastes a lot of processor's power and time: